grschafer/grschafer.github.io/_posts/2013-07-14-spanish-verb-conjugation-game.markdown

 *What*

-The final project of my high school Spanish 4 course was very open-ended, so I made a this game, which originally only supported subjunctive tenses and had wacky collision detection.
+The final project of my high school Spanish 4 course was very open-ended, so I made this game in May 2008, which originally only supported subjunctive tenses and had wacky collision detection.
 I revisited this project during the summer after college -- upon learning that the teacher was still using the game to teach subjunctive conjugation -- and added other tenses, better collisions, and a variety of other small fixes.

 *Tech*

 Flash + ActionScript 2.0

-*When*

-Spring 2008 and Summer 2013

 *Notes*